MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 ```

 ## gRPC
-Although gRPC can be used with any extensible language, such as JSON, most of the time it uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) to define the schema of its entites.
-It consists in a platform-agnostic language for serializing data, toghether with a [compiler](https://developers.google.com/protocol-buffers/docs/proto3#generating) to generate language-specific code out from the schema definition.
+Although gRPC can be used with any extensible language, such as JSON, most of the time it uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) to define the schema of its entities.
+It consists in a platform-agnostic language for serializing data, together with a [compiler](https://developers.google.com/protocol-buffers/docs/proto3#generating) to generate language-specific code out from the schema definition.
 To define a schema, a `.proto` file will be used.

 There are several versions of Protocol Buffers.
 Here, we will cover [proto3](https://developers.google.com/protocol-buffers/docs/proto3) version, specifying it in the first line of the `.proto` file, as in: